TB-EIT/teaching-prep/projects/capstone/README.md

 1. [ ] Have a suitable web application that you can build and run locally.
 2. [ ] Have a Dockerfile for the above application that you can build and run locally.
 3. [ ] Have k8s manifests that can be used to run the application from the local cluster (or manually provisioned AKS cluster).
-4. [ ] Have Terraform files to provision an AKS cluster in Azure.
+4. [ ] Have Terraform files to provision an AKS cluster in Azure from your laptop.
 5. [ ] Have a CI YAML pipeline that builds Docker image, pushes it to ACR, and shares Terraform & k8s artifacts with other pipelines.
 6. [ ] Have a CD pipeline that provisions infrastructure and does AKS deployment in at least two environments.
 7. [ ] Have the presentation slides ready.
 8. [ ] (Optional) Implemented additional features beyond minimal technical requirements.

+## Suggested Bonus Improvements
+If you find yourself completing the Capstone entirely and still having a couple of free extra days.
+Feel free to develop additional features for your CI/CD pipeline.
+Here are some suggestions:
+1. Deploy an additional application.
+Maybe deploy a separate web application and API application.
+2. Use or deploy a database for your application.
+3. Use KeyVault integration.
+4. Develop a Dashboard or Alarm for your application.
+5. Have additional deployment environments (in addition to dev/test and prod).
+6. Deploy more than a starter application.
+7. Introduce testing steps - unit testing, end-to-end, load, penetration, security scanning.
+8. Integrate policies.
+9. Whatever else you think is appropriate.

+**Don't do any of the above before you satisfy the minimal requirements.**